Jane Kenyon: Career

+Two visits to India in the early 1990s led to Kenyon having a crisis of faith, as Hall (in introductions to her books and in his own memoirs), Alice Mattison, and her biographer John Timmerman have described.

 Kenyon was also a contributor to Columbia: A Journal of Literature and Art.

 Prior to her death, she was editing the collection Otherwise: New and Selected Poems.
 Kenyon's papers, including manuscripts, personal journals, and notebooks are held at the University of New Hampshire Library Special Collections and Archives.

+Personal life

+As a university student Kenyon met poet Donald Hall; though he was some nineteen years her senior, she married him in 1972, and they moved to his ancestral home in Wilmot, New Hampshire.

+Kenyon struggled with depression for most of her life.

+Kenyon died on April 22, 1995, from leukemia.

+Recognition

+In 1994 Kenyon was awarded the PEN/Voelcker Award for Poetry.

+Kenyon was New Hampshire's poet laureate at the time of her death.

 In popular culture

 "Let Evening Come" was featured in the 2005 film In Her Shoes, in a scene where the character played by Cameron Diaz reads the poem (as well as "One Art" by Elizabeth Bishop) to a blind nursing home resident.

 "Having it out with Melancholy" has been read by Amanda Palmer on Brain Pickings.